Keycloak multi-tenancy architecture

 • Pooling of efforts and costs by bringing together all stakeholders and users within the same deployment.

-• Better scalability: it's possible to have several thousand customers in a kingdom, unlike kingdoms limited to a hundred or so for performance reasons.
+• Better scalability: it's possible to have several thousand customers in a realm, unlike realms limited to a hundred or so for performance reasons.

 Cons: